The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-\textbf{Test data:} As for testing, Labeled Faces in the Wild (LFW)~\cite{LFWTech} is a classic and the most widely used benchmark for face recognition in unconstrained environments.
+\textbf{Test data:} As for testing, Labeled Faces in the Wild (LFW)~\cite{LFWTech} is classic and the most widely used benchmark for face recognition in unconstrained environments.
 The original protocol of LFW contains 3,000 genuine and 3,000 impostor face pairs, and evaluates the mean accuracy of verification on these 6,000 pairs.
 So far, the state-of-the-art accuracy has been saturated on LFW, whereas the total samples in LFW are more than those in the original protocol.
-Based on this, BLUFR~\textit{et al.}~\cite{Liao2014ABS} proposed to exploit all the face images in LFW for a large-scale unconstrained face recognition evaluation; SLLFW~\cite{deng2017fine} replaced the negative pairs of LFW with more changeling ones.
+Based on this, BLUFR~\cite{Liao2014ABS} exploits all the face images in LFW for a large-scale unconstrained face recognition evaluation; SLLFW~\cite{deng2017fine} replaces the negative pairs of LFW with more challenging ones.
 In addition, CFP~\cite{sengupta2016frontal}, CPLFW~\cite{zheng2018cross}, CALFW~\cite{zheng2017cross}, AgeDB~\cite{Moschoglou2017AgeDBTF} and RFW~\cite{Wang2019RacialFI} utilize the similar evaluation metric of LFW to test face recognition with various challenges, such as cross pose, cross age and multiple races.
-MegaFace~\cite{kemelmacher2016megaface,Nech2017LevelPF} and Trillion Pairs~\cite{trillionpairs.org} focus on the performance at the strict false accept rates (~\textit{i.e.,} 1e-6 and 1e-9) on face verification and identification task with million-scale distractors.
-Table~\ref{performance_fr} shows the performance comparison of many methods on LFW and MegaFace.

-The above test datasets focus on image-to-image face recognition, whereas YouTube Faces (YTF)~\cite{Wolf2011FaceRI}, IJB-A~\cite{Klare2015PushingTF}, IJB-B~\cite{Whitelam2017IARPAJB}, IJB-C~\cite{Maze2018IARPAJB}, IJB-S~\cite{Kalka2018IJBSIJ} and QMUL-SurvFace~\cite{Wang2018TheDO} serve as the evaluation benchmark of video-based face recognition.
+MegaFace~\cite{kemelmacher2016megaface,Nech2017LevelPF} and Trillion Pairs~\cite{trillionpairs.org} focus on the performance at the strict false accept rates (\textit{i.e.,} $10^{-6}$ and $10^{-9}$) on face verification and identification with million-scale distractors.
+The above datasets focus on image-to-image face recognition, whereas YTF~\cite{Wolf2011FaceRI}, IJB series~\cite{Klare2015PushingTF,Whitelam2017IARPAJB,Maze2018IARPAJB,Kalka2018IJBSIJ}, and QMUL-SurvFace~\cite{Wang2018TheDO} serve as the evaluation benchmark of video-based face recognition.
 Especially, IJB-S and QMUL-SurvFace are constructed from real-world surveillance videos, which are much more difficult and realistic than the tasks on still images.

-CASIA NIR-VIS v2.0~\cite{Li2013TheCN} and CUFSF~\cite{Zhang2011CoupledIE} focus on cross-modality face recognition, such as the near-infrared vs. RGB face verification and identification.
-Besides, DFW~\cite{Kushwaha2018DisguisedFI} aims to study the disguised face recognition, such as the faces with make-up, beard, moustache and sunglasses ~\textit{etc}.Moreover, MS-Celeb-1M low-shot dataset ~\cite{guo2017one} provides a benchmark for the low-shot face recognition.